lightbend/sbt-reactive-app/README.md

 ## Usage

-Consult the [Lightbend Reactive Platform Tooling](https://developer.lightbend.com/docs/reactive-platform-tooling/latest/) documentation for setup and configuration.
+Consult the [Lightbend Orchestration for Kubernetes](https://developer.lightbend.com/docs/lightbend-orchestration-kubernetes/latest/) documentation for setup and configuration.

 ## Development